mindset-dojo/mindset-dojo.github.io/_insights/2025/kyle-ingersoll/2025-12-06-college-on-hill.md

 Sometimes you come to the same door twice.

 The first time, your body tells you it can’t afford the price of admission.
-The second time, with the Ring’s weight and its Shadow still lingering, your conscience realizes it doesn’t want what’s on the other side.
+The second time, with the Ring’s weight and your own Shadow still lingering, your conscience realizes it doesn’t want what’s on the other side.